rakus/quick_change_directory/README.md

 NOTE: You can add the option '-n', so the script will just print what would be done.

-If you installed it before, you will need either '-f' (to overwrite) or '-b' (to create backup files using the current time stamp).
+If you installed it before, you will need the option '-f' to overwrite.

-The file `qc-index.cfg` will always be copied.
-Even if `symlink` is used for install.
+The file `qc-index.cfg` will always be copied, even if `symlink` is used for install.
 The file is typically changed by the user.
 If the file is already installed, the new version is copied to `~/.qc/qc-index.cfg.new`.